Glytone Clarifying SunVanish Prescribing Information

 Topical application of hydroquinone produces a reversible depigmentation of the skin by inhibition of the enzymatic oxidation of tyrosine to 3, 4-dihydroxyphenylalanine (dopa) and suppression of other melanocyte metabolic processes.
 Exposure to sunlight or ultraviolet light will cause repigmentation which may be prevented by the broad spectrum sunscreen agents contained in SunVanish.

-SunVanish is indicated for the gradual bleaching of hyperpigmented skin conditions such as chloasma, melasma, freckles, senile lentigines, and other unwanted areas of melanin hyperpigmentation.
+Glytone SunVanish is indicated for the gradual lightening of hyperpigmented skin conditions such as chloasma, melasma, freckles, senile lentigines, and other unwanted areas of melanin hyperpigmentation.

 Prior history of sensitivity or allergic reaction to this product or any of its ingredients.
 The safety of topical hydroquinone use during pregnancy or in children (12 years and under) has not been established.

-A. CAUTION: Hydroquinone is a skin bleaching agent which may produce unwanted cosmetic effects if not used as directed.
+Hydroquinone is a skin lightening agent which may produce unwanted cosmetic effects if not used as directed.
 The physician should be familiar with the contents of this insert before prescribing or dispensing this medication.

-A. Pregnancy Category C. Animal reproduction studies have not been conducted with topical hydroquinone.
+D. Pregnancy Category C. Animal reproduction studies have not been conducted with topical hydroquinone.
 It is also not known whether hydroquinone can cause fetal harm when used topically on a pregnant woman or affect reproductive capacity.
 It is not known to what degree, if any, topical hydroquinone is absorbed systemically.
-Topical hydroquinone should not be used in pregnant women.
+Topical hydroquinone should not be used on pregnant women.

-There have been no systemic reactions from the use of topical hydroquinone in SunVanish in recommended quantities.
+There have been no systemic reactions from the use of topical hydroquinone.
 However, treatment should be limited to relatively small areas of the body at one time since some patients experience a transient skin reddening and a mild burning sensation which does not preclude treatment, but indicates caution is warranted.

 SunVanish is available as follows: